kylercai/AzureStack-QuickStart-Templates/101-acsengine-kubernetes-1805/README.md

 	Add-AzsGalleryItem -GalleryItemUri "https://azurestacktemplate.blob.core.windows.net/kubernetes-1804/Microsoft.AzureStackKubernetesCluster.0.1.0.azpkg"

 	Please wait atleast 5 mins for the item to show up in marketplace in Tenant portal.
-It will show up with the name "Kubernetes Cluster"
+It will show up with the name "Kubernetes Cluster".

+	If you have already added the marketplace item once don't forget to remove it first to update to new one:
+	Remove-AzsGalleryItem -Name "Microsoft.AzureStackKubernetesCluster.0.1.0"

 2) Ensure that you have a valid subscription in your AzureStack tenant portal (with enough public IP quota to try few applications).

-   $tenantSubscriptionId = "4a4be501-4cb1-431b-a55d-b700ccfc3edd"

 3) Ensuring that the service principal has access to the subcription in your AzureStack tenant portal. https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#assign-application-to-role